johngherga/sh-code-challenges/roman-to-integer/README.md

 - C can be placed before D (500) and M (1000) to make 400 and 900.

 ### Given a roman numeral, convert it to an integer.
+### So the challenge is.
+Write a function that takes an input parameter as STRING and outputs the correct numbers as INTEGER.
+### A simple console log is fine.

 #